Advanced

 Conclusions

 Data science is the secret sauce for any firm that wants to grow by becoming more data-driven.
 Data science initiatives can increase the return on investment by developing data products as well as providing direction through data insight.
 Hiring individuals with this potent combination of diverse skills, however, is more difficult than it sounds.
 The demand for data scientists simply outweighs the supply because their salaries are quite high.
-As a result, when you are able to hire data scientists, take care of them.

 Good Luck & Happy Learning!!